MichaelOShields/Website/README.md

 # Personal Website

-A website I made to display my accomplishments.
+A website acting as a portfolio.